React Context

 let ArrayContext = React.createContext([ 'some', 'array', 'elements',])

-let ObjectContext = React.createContext({ aString: 'string', aNumber: 42, aFunction: () => alert('Context function'), anArray: ['some', 'array', 'elements'],})
+let ObjectContext = React.createContext({ aString: 'string', aNumber: 42, aFunction: () => alert('Context function'), anArray: ['some', 'array', 'elements'],})value can be complex structures like React Elements, class components, and function components.

 let ReactElementContext = React.createContext( <span>React Element</span>)